|

 constraint cause output to be lower than input into the list.

-At some time the length of wait and the number of
+At some time the length of wait

-There is a reassessment of the “access threshold” and a limit is
+threshold” and a limit is imposed.

-The limit is imposed via new criteria for the access
+The limit is imposed via new

-patients are “parked” in new categories such as the “residual waiting
+Some of the previous patients are “parked” in new categories such as

-list.”
-Nevertheless, the
+the “residual waiting list.”
+Nevertheless,

-but now artificially depressed for a time by the adjustment.
+reasons, but now artificially depressed for a time by the adjustment.

-Patient-days-wait increases, that is until, once again,
+Patient-days-wait increases, that

-the length of wait and the number of patients waiting becomes too great.
-There is another reassessment of the
+is until, once again, the length of wait and the number of patients waiting

-“access threshold” and a new limit is imposed.
+reassessment of the “access threshold” and a new limit is imposed.

-The new limit is imposed via new criteria for the
+The new limit is imposed via new

-patients are once again “parked” in new categories with new and different
+Some of the previous patients are once again “parked” in new

-names such as “active review.”
+categories with new and different names such as “active review.”

 And of course once again, patient-days-wait